-Play involves taking turns to role the dice.
+Play involves taking turns to roll the dice.
 It dictates how many cuts you can make.
 For example, one cut of length 2, three cuts of length one.
 You then use the scissors to make these cuts, but aiming to create square shapes of land that fit your current Park card matching the specified colour locations.

 As you progress you realise that certain spaces on the Park card require to be connected in a cut block.
 Other spaces require squares not just of a specific colour but with a symbol on them too.
 You need to consider how your cuts can create blocks straight away, but also plan cuts that may be useful in the future.